fpjspro/fingerprintjs.com/content/index/gaming.md

   - isImageAfterText: false
     subheader: Protect your players' accounts and your bottom-line with anti-fraud protection from login to payment.
-    markdownContent: Use FingerprintJS for your site's unique fraud needs.
+    markdown__Content: Use FingerprintJS for your site's unique fraud needs.
 Our API and webhooks make it easy to build custom authentication workflows to stop common sources of fraud for gaming and gambling sites, including account takeover, promo and bonus abuse, card testing, and more.